em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 $ fastqc -h
 ```

 Now, generate a FastQC report for each of the read files.
-When run on the comman-line, FastQC will generate an html file as output to display the results.
+When run on the command-line, FastQC will generate an `.html` file as output to display the results.
 The `*` is a wildcard character, indicating to the program to perform the operation on any file that ends in `.fastq`.
 ```
 $ fastq *.fastq
 ```